-- emergency immediate response under lights and sirens required (code 1) - urgent undelayed response required without lights and sirens (code 2) - non emergency non urgent response required (codes 3, 4) - casualty room attendance.
+- emergency immediate response under lights and sirens required (code 1) - urgent undelayed response required without lights and sirens (code 2) - non-emergency non-urgent response required (codes 3, 4) - · casualty room attendance.

-Nationally in 2018-19, 37.5 per cent of the 3.8 million incidents ambulance service organisations attended were prioritised as emergency incidents, followed by 35.6 per cent prioritised as urgent and 26.9 per cent prioritised as non-emergency (table 11A.2).
-There were 209 casualty room attendance incidents (all of which occurred in Queensland).
+Nationally in 2019-20, 37.6 per cent of the 3.9 million incidents ambulance service organisations attended were prioritised as emergency incidents, followed by 35.7 per cent prioritised as urgent and

+26.6 per cent prioritised as non-emergency (table 11A.2).
+There were 246 casualty room attendance incidents (all of which occurred in Queensland).

-1. An incident is an event that resulted in a demand for ambulance services to respond.
+- 1. An incident is an event that resulted in a demand for ambulance services to respond. - 2.
+Patients are counted by the number of episodes.
+Patients may be the subject of more than one episode per year.